FelipeArnt/FelipeArnt/README.md

 :pager:  Hello there!
 I’m a tech enthusiast with a passion for Linux, software development, and hardware.
 My key soft skills include curiosity, adaptability, and a strong sense of teamwork.

-:computer:  Currently, I code in C++ and Java, and I’ve developed some Python scripts to streamline processes at my workplace.
+:computer:  Currently, I code in C/C++ and Java, and I’ve developed some Python scripts to streamline processes at my workplace.
 In my free time, I enjoy working on hardware projects using Arduino, tinkering with electronics, and building things that combine software and hardware.

 <!--:arrow_right: Check out my [Arduino projects](https://github.com/FelipeArnt/HandSanitizerProject), where I’ve built a hands-free hand sanitizer dispenser!-->